puppetlabs-toy-chest/razor-server/doc/api.md

 directory.
 More information on hooks can be found in the Hooks README (`hooks.md`).

+### Update hook configuration

+A hook's configuration can be updated using the `update-hook-configuration` command.
+This command can set or clear a single key's value.
+The following arguments would set the configuration value for key `some_key` to `new_value`:

+    {
+      "hook": "myhook",
+      "key": "some_key",
+      "value": "new_value"
+    }

+The following arguments would clear the configuration value for key `some_key`:

+    {
+      "hook": "myhook",
+      "key": "some_key",
+      "clear": true
+    }

 ### Delete hook

 A single hook can be removed from the database with the `delete-hook`